 5.12.
-Facilities for the predisposal management of radioactive waste that were not constructed to present safety standards may not meet all the safety requirements.
+Facilities that were not constructed to present safety standards may not meet all the safety requirements.
 In assessing the safety of such facilities, there may be indications that safety criteria are not met.
 In such circumstances, practicable measures should be taken to ensure the safety of the facility.